777arc/textbook/content/digital_modulation.rst

    :scale: 100 %
    :align: center

-Note how all the symbols we generated overlap, that's because there's no noise, so they are all the same value.
+Observe how all the symbols we generated overlap.
+There's no noise so the symbols all have the same value.
 Let's add some noise:

 .. code-block:: python